 How to Use a Torque Wrench

-Buy and use a torque wrench to prevent common over-tightening problems and avoid expensive fixes later.
+A torque wrench can prevent common over-tightening problems and avoid expensive fixes later.

 You may think you don’t need a torque wrench to install spark plugs or work on your lawn and garden equipment.
 But studies show that most DIYers overtighten just about everything.
 And overtightening leads to broken bolts, stripped threads and damaged equipment.